-Keeping Your Kids Safe on the Way to School
+Keeping Kids Safe on their Way to School

 Much of the concern regarding school safety remains on the roadway, where most dangers exist.
 Kids are either walking to school, taking a school bus or getting there by car.

 In each case, it’s important that kids and teens, as well as parents, stay vigilant.

 Studies show that most traffic accidents occur within five miles of your home.
 Seat belts are essential, whether sitting in the front or the back.
 Seat belts reduce the risk of injury by 45 percent.